garyexplains/examples/loopswithinpi.md

 - Num: 967 Len: 33 Ans: `967->1400->4365->11353->127494->4220->2371->1925->1166->3993->43->23->16->40->70->96->180->3664->24717->15492->84198->65489->3725->16974->41702->3788->5757->1958->14609->62892->44745->9385->169-> Infinite loop: 40`

 # Analysis
 Looking at 197 we see:`197->37->46->19-> Infinite loop: 37`.
-Since 19 is a closed loop of `19->37->46->19` and that 7 is the next digit after 19 at position  37, then 197 starts in the same way, but loops back to 19, not to 197 and there is an infinite loop.
+Since 19 is a closed loop of `19->37->46->19` and that 7 is the next digit after 19 (at position 37), then 197 starts in the same way, but loops back to 19, not to 197 and is therefore an infinite loop.

 # More loops
 From time to time I might run my program for a new range, I won't update this page, but rather just do a raw dump of the results and link to it here.